KanishR1/Introduction-to-ASIC-Flow/README.md

 end
 endmodule
 ```
 In this code the else statement is not mentioned.
 Hence it will infer a latch with input to the en pin as i0.
-When i0 is 0 the previous value will be retained.
+When i0 is 0 the previous output value will be retained.

 The simulation , synthesis result, netlist and GLS is shown below :